 The right mix of the above strategies depend on the specific context of a company.

-In Inchainge’s business simulation games, managing volatility is an important recurring topic.
+In Inchainge’s business games, managing volatility is an important recurring topic.
 It needs a good understanding of the system and its trade-offs.
 And a cross functional approach.
 All departments can help to reduce and/or to manage the volatilities in the goods flow and financial flow.
 By experiencing the cause and effect relations in the simulations a deep understanding is created.
-Do you want to know more about our simulation games?
+Do you want to know more?
 Have a look at our business simulation games.